The internal languages of univalent categories: Category Theory in Univalent Foundations

-If a displayed category $\D$ is univalent, then the total category $\total{\D}$ and each fiber category $\fiber{\D}{x}$ are univalent as well.
+If a displayed category $\D$ is univalent, then each fiber category $\fiber{\D}{x}$ is univalent as well.
+If both $\C$ and $\D$ are univalent, then $\total{\D}$ also is univalent.
 The next notion of interest is that of \textbf{cleavings}.
 Note that in the following definition we do not refer to equality of objects, but instead we only talk about objects in $\D$ over some object in $\C$.